TheSongOfEnderion/josee/Chapters/Chapter 6 - Food Solution.md

 Right now something has taken a hold of Fredriech's mind.
 A certain phrase resonated in his mind.

-'_An equal conversion has to be paid for every transaction_'
+'An equal conversion has to be paid for every transaction'

 It was like a dam was just opened in his mind.
 He still couldn't wrap his head completely, but his instincts as a formerly powerful wizard told him something.

 That this statement alone has significant repercussions.

 ◇ ◇ ◇ ◇ ◇